uFlock/primaryBid/README.md

 > an `Invalid Session` error when generating a link.
 Just clear the Application Data for the dev tools to remove
 > dangling sessions.

+> ⚠️ **Mongo Data Persistence**: MongoDb does not persist data between npm run dev/npm run start commands.
+Mongo is used
+> exclusively for demo purposes and in live environment a dedicated cluster would be used.